-Applications for consideration are available in the Office of Teacher Certification and need to be completed before the March deadline.
-Please contact the Office of Teacher Certification for further assistance.
+Applications for consideration are available in the Office of Educator Preparation and need to be completed before the March deadline.
+Please contact the Office of Educator Preparation for further assistance.

 This endowment funds a scholarship to a student majoring in education.
 Preference will be made to male students.
 Additional criteria may be determined by the president in consultation with the education department.